Challenge (1984 film)

 Challenge released on 9 August 1984 and became a critically acclaimed and commercially successful film.

 Plot

 Gandhi steals medicine for his mother who is on her deathbed.
-However, by the time he reaches the hospital, his mother is dead, and he is left without any money to cremate her.
+However, by the time he reaches the hospital, his mother is dead already and he is left without any money to cremate her.
 Wardboy Prakasam demands money to preserve his mother's corpse in the mortuary.

 Business tycoon Ram Mohan Rao rushes to the hospital to have his sick wife cured.
-Gandhi plays a numerical trick with his daughter Harika.
-This impresses her and she pays Rs.501/- for his mother's funeral.
-However, the ward boy takes advantage of his situation and steals that money.
+Gandhi plays a numerical trick with Rao's daughter Harika.
+Impressed by this, but mostly sympathising with his grief, she pays ₹501 for his mother's funeral.
+However, the ward boy takes the money in exchange for his help as per their deal.
 After his mother's funeral, Gandhi, left with no home and money and wandering on streets jobless, saves a young woman, Lakshmi from drowning, when she jumps off a bridge.